SableRaf/signalfilter/README.md

 ## Usage

 Import the library, create your filter, and apply it to your signal.
-Easy!
-Optionnally, you can get more control over the parameters (recommended).
-Look at the examples for instructions.
+You can get more control over the parameters (look at comments in the examples for instructions).

 ```java